 The Early Childhood Education program at Century High School is a 3 year program in total.
 The focus of this program is on families, parenting, and the guidance and care of young children in a professional setting.
-Students who become involved in our program begin by exploring the topic of families, parenting and human development from birth through age 6 in our introductory level classes, Child Development and Child's World.
-From there, they may decide to go on to the more advanced levels, Child Services 1 and 2, in their Junior and Senior years.
-Students enrolling in Child Services courses must be mature, responsible, committed to children and families, and dedicated to the education and safety of the young children in our care.
-Prospective students must first apply for enrollment by completing a Child Services course application through the counseling center, must be approved by myself, Mrs. Laack, for final enrollment, and must fill out a criminal background check upon enrollment in the course.
+Students who become involved in our program begin by exploring the topic of families, parenting and human development from birth through age 6 in our introductory level classes, Child Development 1 and Child Development 2.
+From there, they may decide to go on to the more advanced levels, Child Development 3 and 4, in their Junior and Senior years.
+Students enrolling in Child Development 3 and 4 courses must be mature, responsible, committed to children and families, and dedicated to the education and safety of the young children in our care.
+Prospective students must first have completed CD 2 as a pre-requisite, and must be approved by myself, Mrs. Laack, for final enrollment.
+Due to their work with young children, students in levels 2-4 are additionally required to fill out a criminal background check upon enrollment in the course.
 Students in this program will gain skills in working with children, communicating with others and in front of groups, leadership, teamwork, personal management, and any and all skills one could hope to gain before graduating high school!
 Do students HAVE to want to be teachers only?
 NO!!
 If you are a student who wants to work in any career involving children,or simply enjoys working with children, this program can be for you.
 We have students from all backgrounds and ability levels, and students with varying interests included in our program.
 We value the practice of learning through doing, reflecting, re-evaluating,and doing again.
 This is truly a post-secondary preparation program, providing necessary skills for college, the work force, and life within a family unit.

 Child Development 1 - Grades 9-12 .5 credit / semester long course